 What to Wear on the Trails

 What to wear is really paramount, as with any winter outdoor activity.
-And when I say paramount, I definitely don’t mean fashionable.
 Layer up.
 Your first layer should be something synthetic or wool.
 These types of material can get wet, but still keep you warm, and many of them will wick water away from your skin so that you don’t catch a chill.
 Your next layer should be something that is insulating, fleece is always a good choice here.
 Your last layer should be your outer layer, and that should be something waterproof, breathable, and should keep out the wind.
 While your other layers will still keep you warm if they get wet, you should really try to avoid that.
 Layers are the easiest way to ensure that you maintain your body temperature when you’re outside adventuring.
 And, if you get too hot, you can always start shedding layers; just make sure that they stay dry.
-And I’m going to mention it, but I do believe, dear reader, that this is obvious; hats and mittens!
+Don’t forget your hats and mittens!
 You lose a good portion of your body heat through the top of your head, so keep it covered.
-And, no one wants frostbite, so gloves or mittens are a must.

 Where to Snowshoe Around Moosehead Lake